Chūzan: History

 Tamagusuku succeeded his father Eiji as king of Okinawa at the age of nineteen, in 1314.
 However, he lacked the charisma or leadership abilities to command the respect and loyalty of the various territorial lords (aji), and many rebelled soon afterwards.
 The Lord of Ozato fled south and, along with his followers, formed the kingdom of Nanzan (南山, Southern Mountain), while the Lord of Nakijin, based some distance to the north, declared himself king of Hokuzan (北山, Northern Mountain).
 Thus, Tamagusuku, in Urasoe, became king of Chūzan.

 Tamagusuku died in 1336, and was succeeded by his son Seii, then ten years of age.
 Seii's reign was relatively short, and defined by the interference and political abuses of his mother which led to an erosion of what little support the young king may have had from the territorial lords.
-It is important to note that the three "kingdoms" were little different from the loosely unified chiefdoms which came before, and the "kings" did not wield considerably greater power, nor were their administrations more organized or more politically stable than what came before.
+The three "kingdoms" were little different from the loosely unified chiefdoms which came before, and the "kings" did not wield considerably greater power, nor were their administrations more organized or more politically stable than what came before.
 However, this became gradually less true over the generations; the king's power and organization advanced considerably by the time all three kingdoms were unified as the Kingdom of Ryukyu.

 Seii was overthrown by the lord of Urasoe around 1349–1355; the reign of the new king, Satto, marked the emergence of Chūzan as a small but not insignificant player in regional trade and politics.
 A number of domestic policies and foreign relations begun at this time would continue until the end of the kingdom five hundred years later.
 Satto established diplomatic and trade relations with a number of states in the region, including the Ayutthaya Kingdom of Thailand and Joseon Dynasty of Korea, and saw the beginnings of Ryukyu's role in a flourishing system of regional trade.
 The first Ming dynasty envoys arrived in Okinawa in 1372, marking the beginning of tributary relations with China.
 From then on, Chūzan (and unified Ryukyu later) would send frequent tribute missions, and would rely upon the Chinese court to officially recognize each successive Ryukyuan king with a formal statement of investiture.
 China would have an incredibly strong influence on Ryukyu for the next five hundred years, politically, economically, and culturally, as it did with its numerous other tributary states.